mwalker55/EE183DA/lab3/readme.md

 ###Mark's Drum
 Mark's drum is operated in a similar manner as [the original](https://github.com/mwalker55/EE183DA/tree/master/lab2), however the mark_drum.ino sketch found in this repository should be used as the website instead.
 Instructions for connecting to the ESP-8266 and accessing its website can be found on the original's documentation.
 The website's drop-down menu will now contain one new option: jam band sensing.
 On that page, hit "Sense" to begin sensing Joel's drum and hit "Stop" to stop (or go to a different page on the drop-down menu).
 ###Sumedh's Drum
+For Sumedh's drum, the sketch will automatically continuously sense once uploaded and thus no further action is necessary.

 ##Demonstration
 The following video shows the jam band in operation.<br>